OHCRN/platform/docs/error-handling.md

 ### Using `Result` as a Return Type

-You can make the return type of a service function `Result<T, FailureStatus>` by setting the data type to be returned `T` and the different `FailureStatus` expected values.
-Having a specific return type for the `FailureStatus` in particular is beneficial because it allows us to enforce the types of statuses that the router (or another service calling this service) can expect to receive, and handle accordingly.
+You can set the return type of a service function `Result<T, FailureStatus>` by specifying the type of data `T` to be returned if successful, and the different `FailureStatus` types to be returned if the service fails.
+Having a specific return type for the `FailureStatus` is beneficial because it allows us to enforce the types of statuses that the router (or another service calling this service) can expect to receive, and handle accordingly.
 Below is an example of how this is used in the `createInvite` service in Consent API.

 ```ts
 type CreateInviteFailureStatus = 'SYSTEM_ERROR' | 'INVITE_EXISTS';